-1. Left Button - Shifts top display through speedometer, RPM, and clock.
-2. Middle Button - Shifts middle display through speedometer, RPM, clock, odometer, trip 1, trip 2, and engine hours.
-3. Right Button - Shifts bottom display through coolant temperature, battery voltage, intake air temperature, and fuel level.
-4. Speedometer/Tachometer/Clock Display - Indicates approximate vehicle speed in MPH or KM/H when speedometer function is selected, RPM when tachometer function is selected, or time when clock is selected.
+- (1) Left Button - Shifts top display through speedometer, RPM, and clock. - (2) Middle Button - Shifts middle display through speedometer, RPM, clock, odometer, trip 1, trip 2, and engine hours. - (3) Right Button - Shifts bottom display through coolant temperature, battery voltage, and fuel level.

+(4) Speedometer/Tachometer/Clock Display - Indicates approximate vehicle speed in MPH or KM/H when speedometer function is selected, RPM when tachometer function is selected, or time when clock is selected.
 Press the Left Button to change which parameter is being displayed.
-With speedometer selected, press and hold the Left Button to shift between standard (MPH/miles/Fahrenheit) and metric (km/h/kilometers/Celsius).
+With speedometer selected, press and hold the Left Button to shift between standard (mph/miles/Fahrenheit) and metric (km/h/kilometers/Celsius).

-With the clock mode selected, press and hold the Left Button to set the clock.
+With the clock mode selected, press and hold the Left Button to start the process to set the clock.
 The option of selecting the 12-hour or 24-hour clock is available; press the Left Button to alternate between the two modes.
-Next, press the Middle Button to set the clock.
-Press the Left or Right to set the hours; then press the Middle Button to set the minutes.
-Press the Left or Right Button to set the minutes.
+Next, press the Middle Button to choose the hour and minutes.
+Press the Left or Right Button to set the hour; then press the Middle Button to choose the minutes.
+Press the Left or Right Button to set the minute.
 When the proper time has been set, press the Middle Button to return to the main gauge display.

-5. Engine Hour Meter/Odometer/Trip Meter/Speedometer/Tachometer/Clock Display - Displays engine hours, odometer, trip meter, speedometer, tachometer, or clock.
+- (5) Engine Hour Meter/Odometer/Trip Meter/Speedometer/Tachometer/Clock Display - Displays engine hours, odometer, trip meter, speedometer, tachometer, or clock.
 Press the Middle Button to change which parameter is being displayed.
 The Engine Hour Meter and Odometer cannot be reset.
 To reset the trip meter, select the Trip Meter; then press and hold the Middle Button until the trip meter display reads 0.